 Figure 6-1: CoRoT Repository – Logical Layout

-Once again, the CoRoT data to be transferred consists of auxiliary and Level 0 data.
-One type of auxiliary data is housekeeping (spacecraft and instrument status and management data.
+Once again, the CoRoT data to be transferred consists of auxiliary (housekeeping and calibration) and Level 0 data.

 The housekeeping data are those dedicated to the Level 0 data only and are filed under an N0_HK folder of the repository.
 The N0 is an abbreviation of “Niveau 0” meaning “Level 0” in French, and the HK stands for Housekeeping.
-The housekeeping data is then distributed in 20 distinct series of parameters as currents, temperatures, etc. The folders of “HK SERIE” type depicted in the above figure can take the following names: FRACTIOPPS1, FRACTIOPPS2, LATCHEDOBT, MAX1553RATE, MODECC, PINJLINE01, PINJLINE02, PINJLINE03, PINJLINE15, PINJLINE16, PINJLINE17, PINJLINE18, PINJLINE19, PINJLINE20, PINJLINE21, SECONDPPS, SHIFTDELAY, WEEKPPS, ZIZM1GC and ZIZM2GC.
+The housekeeping data is then distributed in 20 distinct series of parameters as currents, temperatures, etc. The folders of “HK SERIE” type depicted in the above figure can take the following names: FRACTIOPPS1, FRACTIOPPS2, LATCHEDOBT, ….
 Those folders contain a variable number of files formatted according to the Flexible Image Transport System (FITS) specifications (a common space science format).

 The Level 0 data is filed in an N0 folder containing 28 sub-folders corresponding to the CoRoT observation “runs” that represent continuous observations of 20 to 150 days.
 The run folder names follow the pattern RUN{NN}_{CODE} where {NN} is a counter and the {CODE} is a non-null string whose definition will not be detailed here e.g. RUN12_LRC03.
-The first run breaks this rule and is named CALIBRATION.
-It can be considered as a RUN00 that was used for calibration and validation of the CoRoT telescope.
+The counter starts with ‘03’.
+A separate run named CALIBRATION was used for calibration and validation of the CoRoT telescope.
 It has the same structure and content types as the other runs.
-The RUN01 and RUN02 are not included in the CoRoT repository.

 Each run folder is further subdivided into subfolders called datasets corresponding to different types of data or different processing levels.
 A dataset is a set of files in FITS format that are archived and compressed in tar/gz format.
 A run may not contain all datasets but most of them include a majority of the datasets defined in the following table: